How to Choose, Install and Operate a Room Air Conditioner

 Operating a Room Air Conditioner

 To operate a room air conditioner efficiently, follow these simple guidelines:

-– Set the unit’s thermostat as high as possible during the summer to save money on electric bills.
+– Set the unit’s thermostat as high as possible during the summer to reduce electric bill costs.

 – Don’t set the thermostat to a colder temperature than is needed.
 Doing so won’t cool a room faster but can lead to excessive cooling and higher bills.

 – Set the fan speed on high, except for on humid days.
 When humidity is high, low fan speed will do a better job of removing moisture from the air.

 – Don’t place appliances that give off heat, like televisions and lamps, near room air conditioners.
 The heat from the appliances can trigger the thermostat into thinking the room is warmer than it is and causes the unit to run longer, which will result in higher energy bills.

 – Use an interior fan to help more evenly spread the cooled air from the room air conditioner throughout the space without significantly increasing electricity use.